jshawl/jesse.sh/_posts/2014-12-08-hg-for-git-evangelists.md

 ---

 I’ve been playing around with mercurial as of late as a way to enhance what I know about git and version control in general.
-These are my notes.
+These are my in-progress notes.

 ## A lot of things are familiar